David Lehman

-David Lehman (born June 11, 1948) is an American poet, non-fiction writer, and literary critic, and the founder and series editor for The Best American Poetry.
+David Lehman (born June 11, 1948) is an American poet, non-fiction writer, literary critic, and the founder and series editor for The Best American Poetry.
 He was a writer and freelance journalist for fifteen years, writing for such publications as Newsweek, The Wall Street Journal, and The New York Times.
 In 2006, Lehman served as Editor for the new Oxford Book of American Poetry.
 He taught and was the Poetry Coordinator at The New School in New York City until May 2018.

 Career

-Born in New York City, David Lehman grew up the son of European Holocaust refugees in Manhattan's northernmost neighborhood of Inwood.
+Born in New York City on June 11, 1948, David Lehman grew up the son of European Holocaust refugees in Manhattan's northernmost neighborhood of Inwood.
 He attended Stuyvesant High School and Columbia University, and Cambridge University in England on a Kellett Fellowship.
 On his return to New York, he received a Ph.D. in English from Columbia, where he was Lionel Trilling's research assistant.
 Lehman's poem "The Presidential Years" appeared in The Paris Review No. 43 (Summer 1968) while he was a Columbia undergraduate.
 The poem was awarded Columbia's Van Rensselaer Poetry Prize in 1967.
 In 1970 he was named a Woodrow Wilson Fellow and was elected to Phi Beta Kappa.